(June 14, 2009)

 .

-This sum is also used as a connection to Digamma function [3*] in which some special values of Digamma function are computed in closed-forms.
+This sum is also connected to the Digamma function [3*], where certain special values of the Digamma function are computed in closed form.

-and Euler constants with involving Gamma function by taking the log of both sides of Euler’s product sine series.
-We then take the derivative of both sides in associating with the given identities above to obtain the following beautiful series:- x = -1:
+and Euler constants with involving Gamma function by taking the logarithm of both sides of Euler’s product for sine.
+By differentiating both sides and using the identities mentioned above, we obtain the following beautiful series:- x = -1:

 - x = 1: